-What if we told you that palm oil is killing endangered species (orangutans being the most famous example) and destroying the livelihood of indigenous tribes?
+What if we told you that palm oil products are killing endangered species (orangutans being the most famous example) and destroying the livelihood of indigenous tribes?

 Would that be enough to convince you to stop using products with palm oil?

-This guide will help you understand why palm oil production is so destructive and illustrate some of the myriad products with palm oil we, as consumers, should try our best to avoid.
+This guide will help you understand why palm oil production is so destructive and illustrate some of the myriad palm oil products, as consumers, should try our best to avoid.

 It will also give you some ideas on how to make those same products at home, so that you can feel good about the food you’re putting into your body!